-Dislocation — Comprehensive overview covers causes, treatment of this painful injury.
-Dislocation occurs most frequently in shoulders and fingers.
+Dislocation — Comprehensive overview covers causes, treatment of this injury to hip, knee, other joints.

-Dislocation is most common in shoulders and fingers.
-Other sites include elbows, knees and hips.
+Dislocation is most common in the shoulders and fingers.
+Other sites for dislocations include the elbows, knees and hips.
 If you suspect a dislocation, seek prompt medical attention to return your bones to their proper positions.

 When treated properly, most dislocations return to normal function after several weeks of rest and rehabilitation.
 However, some joints, such as your shoulder, may have an increased risk of repeat dislocation.